peterhinch/micropython-nano-gui/README.md

 by hosts with restricted processing power.
 The approach also enables widgets to maximise information in ways that are difficult with icons, in particular using dynamic color changes in conjunction with moving elements.

-Owing to RAM requirements and limitations on communication speed, `FrameBuffer` based display drivers are intended for physically small displays with limited numbers of pixels.
-The widgets are designed for displays as small as 0.96
-inches: this involves some compromises.

 Copying the contents of the frame buffer to the display is relatively slow.
 The time depends on the size of the frame buffer and the interface speed, but the